artigraph/artigraph/README.md

 ## Example

-This [simple example](docs/examples/spend/demo.py) takes a series of purchase transactions and computes the total amount spent:
+This sample from the [spend example](docs/examples/spend/demo.py) highlights computing the total amount spent from a series of purchase transactions:

 ```python
 from pathlib import Path